 Once the big picture issues like structure and content have been resolved, the line editor will focus on your writing on the sentence and paragraph level, aiming to polish everything in terms of tone, word choice, consistency of voice, flow, and style.
 This is the type of editing that really makes the words shine.
 Before you consider having a line editor look at your work, you want to make sure that it has undergone developmental editing and that the foundational aspects of your work are solid.

 Line editing is often an important part of ghostwriting projects (or hybrid editorial/ghostwriting projects), where authors have lots of great ideas but need extra help articulating those ideas with style.
-Line editing can also be particularly helpful for authors for whom English is a second language, or for people in the academic and business world who need help making the writing more accessible to a mainstream audience.
+Line editing can also be particularly helpful for authors for whom English is a second language, or for people in the academic or business worlds who need help making the writing more accessible to a mainstream audience.

 Similar to the developmental edit, you will receive a manuscript with our changes marked in track changes, with any remaining questions noted in comments.
 After you have gone through the marked-up manuscript and accepted/rejected our edits, resolved all queries, and completed any final revisions, this clean manuscript will likely be ready for copyedit.